thiyangt/stochastic/README.md

 <!-- badges: end -->

-The goal of stochastic is to …
+The goal of stochastic is to provide calculations related to the Markov chain processes.

 ## Installation